 #3 – Siberian Husky:

 Another of the wolfish kind, this highly affectionate, sociable and active breed makes an excellent domestic pet who can’t deal with solitude and idleness.
 Originally bred in Siberia by the Chukchi tribe for sled pulling, hauling and herding works, this breed is high-energetic, intelligent, cheerful and comparatively less-obedient companions who need a constant activity to meet their daily needs.
+A Huksy can run for very long time and distance.

 These medium-sized dogs similar to wolves in terms of temperament and behavior and are best distinguished with their huge volume of fur, projected ears, distinctive shades of color.
 They require a lot of space and sometimes you can even find them digging holes in the backyard for extra stimulation.